 British coppers regularly carrying and discharging firearms is unrealistic!

 In bombastic crime shows they did it, and TV from one’s childhood can be as, if not sometimes more vivid than real memories.
 As far as I am aware, real police officers don’t actually say “Get your knickers on love, you’re nicked!”.
-But if it’s there in the back of one of Gene’s subordinates, then HE says it.
+But if it’s there in the back of one of Gene’s subordinates minds, then HE says it.

 Chris moonwalking his way out of a hail of bullets or Gene riding in to save the day on a speedboat packing an Uzi is just ridiculous!